LucasOCastro/ECSLib/README.md

 ```

 ## Entities
-Entities are represented by the record struct `Entity`, formed by an unique ID and Generation int pair.
+Entities are represented by the record struct `ECSLib.Entities.Entity`, formed by an unique ID and Generation int pair.
 The Generation field is required because IDs are recycled after an entity is destroyed.

 An entity can only have a single component of each type, trying to add duplicated components will throw an exception, as will trying to remove a component which is not present.
 The `AddComponent` method receives an optional default value.